sofman98/bert_siamese_cleaning/README.md

 As the model is very big, if you set ```num_dense_layers``` to 0, you can save the outputs layer's weights only rather than the entire model, the weights will be saved inside ```results/outputs_layers/last_trained_model.npy```.
 If you did not, you will have to load your entire model when testing.

-If you want to convert all of the models inside your model saving directory into output layer weight files, you can run the following command:
+If you want to convert all of the models inside your model saving directory into outputs layer weight files, you can run the following command:
 ```
 $ python save_outputs_layers.py
 ```